FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 ### Domain Separator Encoding

 The domain separator provides context for the signing operation, preventing cross-protocol replay attacks.
-It is computed as hashStruct(domain) where domain is defined as:
+It is computed as hash_struct(domain) where domain is defined as:

 ```sway
 pub struct SRC16Domain {